Luscious and Lovely Filo Lamb Pie

 - Add the meat and sear over a high heat (Why?
 Go here to find out).

-- Stir in the onion and raisins (including the soaking rum or tea).
+- Stir in the raisins (including the soaking rum or tea).

-- Take the lamb off the heat and stir in the pepper, marmalade and spinach and allow to cool – keep going for another two layers, laying each sheet at a slightly different angle to the one below.
+- Take the lamb off the heat and stir in the pepper, marmalade and spinach and allow to cool.

-- Serve with the yoghurt, which you have, of course decanted into a presentable bowl.
+- Serve with the yoghurt, which you have, of course decanted into a presentable bowl, and hopefully made a bit more interesting (see ideas in the introduction).
 Hang onto the tub and lid however, as you may not use all of it.